- Indicators Your Family Member May Need Home Care

 - Fire Prevention

 - Legal Considerations

-“Respite” Care Is the Best Self-Care for Family At Home Caregivers
+“Respite” Care Is the Best Self-Care for Family At Home Services

 Do you find yourself getting sick more often than usual?
 Do you occasionally throw out your back or suffer other painful strains?
 If you haven’t had a good night’s sleep in a long time, it could be that your sore body or worried mind won’t let you rest long enough to get refreshed.
 Long-term stress may be the culprit.

 Studies show that people who provide family home care services for a loved one may experience mental and physical health problems more frequently than the general population.
 According to the Centers for Disease Control and Prevention, the positive emotions associated with caregiving may be overshadowed by the influences of prolonged stress.
 These can result in more frequent colds and flu, back pain, sleep disorders, and high blood pressure.
 Such problems leave you vulnerable to injuries and chronic illness.

 Consider all you do for a loved one in a day, including feeding, cleaning, keeping appointments, and providing entertainment.
 Your obligations might overwhelm your stores of patience and energy.
 As a result, you feel stress, and your mind and body sense they must fight back.
 Remaining in this state indefinitely can reduce the quality or length of your life.

 The good news is, no matter what your situation, you have the power to relieve the strain yourself, without drugs and without paying for daily help.
 Respite care provides just that: some well-deserved relief from your caregiving obligations.
 To stay healthy, you must first acknowledge the value of taking periodic breaks from your busy routine.